UVOT-data-analysis/uvot-download/README.rst

 Detailed explanations of keywords and defaults are in the docstrings of the two pieces of code, but this gives a brief overview of typical usage.

-Use `query_heasarc.py` to determine what observations exist.
+Use ``query_heasarc.py`` to determine what observations exist.
 Here is an example for DDO68, using a 7 arcmin search radius.
 (Note that the pointing accuracy of Swift is ~few arcmin, so take that into account when setting the search radius.)
+To simply display a table:

     >>> import query_heasarc
-    >>> # display observations:
     >>> query_heasarc.query_heasarc('DDO68', search_radius=7, display_table=True)
     |obsid      |start_time         |uvot_expo_w2|uvot_expo_m2|uvot_expo_w1|_offset|
     +-----------+-------------------+------------+------------+------------+-------+